docarray/docarray/docs/data_types/table/table.md

 ## Load CSV table

-A common way to store tabular data is via `csv` (comma-separated values) files.
+A common way to store tabular data is via `CSV` (comma-separated values) files.
-You can easily load such data from a given `csv` file into a [`DocList`][docarray.DocList].
+You can easily load such data from a given `CSV` file into a [`DocList`][docarray.DocList].
-Let's take a look at the following example file, which includes data about book and their authors and publishing year.
+Let's take a look at the following example file, which includes data about books and their authors and publishing year.

 ```text
 title,author,year